 Women in Bodybuilding: A Brief Timeline

-To wrap up Women’s History Month, we wanted to take a look at some of the champions of women’s bodybuilding and how the sport has evolved over the years.
+Bodybuilding is still a predominantly male industry, but we wanted to take a look at some of the champions of women’s bodybuilding and how the sport has evolved over the years.

 From Rachel McLish to Iris Kyle, the women who pioneered aesthetic sports have taken on stereotypes and controversies in order to push the limits of the female physique.